Arizona: College sports

 College sports are also prevalent in Arizona.
-The Arizona State Sun Devils and the Arizona Wildcats belong to the Big-12 Conference while the Northern Arizona Lumberjacks compete in the Big Sky Conference and the Grand Canyon Antelopes compete in the Western Athletic Conference.
+The Arizona State Sun Devils and the Arizona Wildcats belong to the Big-12 Conference while the Northern Arizona Lumberjacks compete in the Big Sky Conference and the Grand Canyon Antelopes compete in the Mountain West Conference.
 The rivalry between Arizona State Sun Devils and the Arizona Wildcats predates Arizona's statehood, and is the oldest rivalry in the NCAA.
 The Territorial Cup, first awarded in 1889 and certified as the oldest trophy in college football, is awarded to the winner of the annual football game between the two schools.

 Arizona also hosts several college football bowl games.
 The Fiesta Bowl, originally held at Sun Devil Stadium, is now held at State Farm Stadium in Glendale.
 The Fiesta Bowl is part of the new College Football Playoff (CFP).
 University of Phoenix Stadium was also home to the 2007 and 2011 BCS National Championship Games.